Make signal shaping service available in Root

 Convolution and deconvolution for the DUNE single-phase detector detectors is done with SignalShapingServiceDUNE.
 I would like to make this service available at the Root command line.

-#1 Updated by David Adams over 3 years ago
+#1 Updated by David Adams about 4 years ago

 - Status changed from New to Assigned